 How can you get it?
 You can usually find property records online through your county assessor’s office or through your state’s department of revenue.

 1099-S tax form

-What is it?
-This tax form will specify any capital gains taxes you’ll owe on the home sale.
-This form isn’t required if you’re selling your primary residence and you’re earning a profit that’s less than $250,000 if you’re single or $500,000 if you’re married.
+The 1099-S tax form specifies any capital gains taxes you owe on your home’s sale.
+This form isn’t required if you’re selling your primary residence and you’re earning a profit that’s less than $250,000 (if you’re single) or $500,000 (if you’re married).

 How can you get it?
 You can download and print the 1099-S form from the IRS website.

 Who draws up the contract in a for sale by owner home purchase?